 The maximum aggregate number of common shares that can be reserved for issuance pursuant to the exercise of stock options is 10 % of the Company's current issued and outstanding share capital (on a non-diluted basis).
 The terms of the granted options are fixed by the Board of Directors and are not to exceed ten years.
-The exercise price of options is determined by the Board of Directors, but shall not be less than the closing price of the Company's common shares on the day preceding the day on which the options are granted, less any discount permitted by the Board of Directors or, in respect of options granted for investor relations services, as prescribed by TSXV policy.
+The exercise price of options is determined by the Board of Directors, but shall not be less than the closing price of the Company's common shares on the day preceding the day on which the options are granted, less any discount permitted by the Exchange.
+Options granted under the plan may vest immediately on grant, or over a period as determined by the Board of Directors or, in respect of options granted for investor relations services, as prescribed by TSXV policy.